cblevins/sp21-dig-stud/schedule.md

 - TBD

 _In Class_
-- Class visit from [Matthew Mariner](https://library.auraria.edu/about/staff-directory/matthew-c-mariner), Digital Collections Manager at Auraria Library
+- Class visit from [Matthew Mariner](https://library.auraria.edu/about/staff-directory/matthew-c-mariner), Digital Collections Manager at Auraria Library to discuss digitization process

-## Data
+## III.
+Data

 #### Mon., Feb.
 22: Making Data
 - Annotate in Hypothes.is: